-We use a wire service to order the same arrangement from several different florists.
+THE PRACTICE: We use a wire service to order the same arrangement from several different florists.

-• The Order: One Premium “How Sweet It Is” arrangement.
+• The Order: One Premium “How Sweet It Is” arrangement

-• Examples of arrangements delivered:
+• Examples of FLOWER ONE arrangements:

+THE CONCLUSION: While the state of a local economy plays part in the process, the arrangement received is unique but listed at “of the same value” as the prototype arrangement.
 However, the dissonance between the design we think we are going to get and the one we actually receive is the result of a performance within a global control network.

 FLOWER ONE, facilitated by Liz Rywelski 2011